 The Group recognises contract revenue over time as the performance creates or enhances an asset controlled by the customer.
-For such arrangements (All amounts in ₹ Crores, unless otherwise stated)

-revenue is recognised using cost based input methods.
+For such arrangements revenue is recognised using cost based input methods.
 Revenue is recognised with respect to the stage of completion, which is assessed with reference to the proportion of contract costs incurred for the work performed at the balance sheet date relative to the estimated total contract costs.